This information will help you care for your Heimlich valve when you leave the hospital.

 - Reconnect it immediately by inserting the blue end of the valve into your chest tube.

 - Cough deeply.
 This will help get rid of any extra air that may have built up in your pleural space while disconnecting your Heimlich valve.

 - Call your doctor’s office.

-- If you have a temperature higher than 101° F (38.3° C)
+- You have a temperature of 101° F (38.3° C) or higher

-- If you have any questions or concerns
+- You have any questions or concerns